cybercolombia/cybercolombia.github.io/_pages/summer_school_5.md

 permalink: /summer_school_5/
 title: "Welcome to the 5th HPC Summer School"
 excerpt: |
-    This will be the fifth installment in a series of international schools, organized by Universidad del Rosario and Universidad de Los Andes.
+    This will be the fifth installment in a series of international schools, organized by Universidad de Los Andes and Universidad del Rosario.
 header:
   overlay_image: /assets/images/ss/ss_2022_banner.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background